ttmassa/hyperflow/README.md

 ## Key Features

+- **Maximum Parallelism Execution**: Achieve the maximum level of parallelism by automatically determining the optimal execution order of tasks based on r/w domains.
+This ensures that tasks are executed concurrently whenever possible, maximizing the utilization of available resources.

 - **Sequential and Parallel Execution**: Execute tasks sequentially or in parallel.
 The library ensures that tasks are executed in the correct order based on their dependencies.

 - **Graph Visualization**: Visualize task systems as dependency graphs using the `draw` method.
 This helps in understanding the structure and dependencies of the task system.